 The Chair of the Company is not a member of either of the Remuneration or the Audit Committees.
 The Audit Committee is chaired by an independent Non-Executive Director who, in the Board's view, has the experience and qualifications to satisfy the criteria under US rules for an “audit committee financial expert”.

 Non-executive director meetings

-Non-management directors of US companies must meet on a regular basis without management present, and independent directors must meet separately at least once per year.
+NYSE rules require that non-management Directors of US companies must meet on a regular basis without management present, and independent directors must meet separately at least once per year.
 The Code requires: (i) the Board Chair to hold meetings with the Non-Executive Directors without the Executive Directors present; and (ii) the Non-Executive Directors to meet at least annually without the Chair present to appraise the Chair's performance.
 The Company's Non-Executive Directors have met without Executive Directors being present, and intend to continue this practice, after every Board meeting if possible.